 Coffee Beans

 Coffee in Indonesia is different.
-The one you get on the roadside is thick, creamy and grainy in texture.
+The one you get on the roadside is thick, creamy, and grainy in texture.
 So, coffee beans may be a good idea to buy – especially if you are a coffee person.
-This is one of those things that you can even pick up at the Bali Airport – well wrapped in a gift pack.
+This is one of those things that you can even pick up at the Bali Airport – well-wrapped in a gift pack.

-Best Markets for Souvenir Shopping in Bali
+Best Markets for Bali Souvenirs Shopping

-- Ubud Market – This is a bit upmarket market, but this is a place where you would love shopping the most.
+• Ubud Market – This is a bit upmarket market, but this is a place where you would love shopping the most.
 This is your best bet to find affordable designer stuff.

-- Seminyak Market – If you like nice custom designed designer stuff, the market at Seminyak is perfect for you.
+• Seminyak Market – If you like nice custom-designed designer stuff, the market at Seminyak is perfect for you.

-- Sukawati Market – This is one of those junta markets where you find everything that you can easily afford.
+• Sukawati Market – This is one of those junta markets where you find everything that you can easily afford.
 Bargaining is the name of the game here and you can play it to your heart’s content.
 This market is particularly famous for cheap garments.

 So, which of these Bali Souvenirs is your favorite pick?